usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 **Captions for Live-Audio and Prerecorded Content**

-WCAG 2.1 Level AA Success Criterion 1.2.4 requires captions for live-audio content in synchronized media.
-113 The intent of this success criterion is to “enable people who are deaf or hard of hearing to watch real-time presentations.
+WCAG 2.1 Level AA Success Criterion 1.2.4 requires captions for live-audio content in synchronized media. {% fn 113 %} The intent of this success criterion is to “enable people who are deaf or hard of hearing to watch real-time presentations.
 Captions provide the part of the content available via the audio track.
-Captions not only include dialogue, but also identify who is speaking and notate sound effects and other significant audio.”
-114 Modern live captioning often can be created with the assistance of technology, such as by assigning captioners through Zoom or other conferencing software, which integrates captioning with live meetings.
+Captions not only include dialogue, but also identify who is speaking and notate sound effects and other significant audio.” {% fn 114 %}
+Modern live captioning often can be created with the assistance of technology, such as by assigning captioners through Zoom or other conferencing software, which integrates captioning with live meetings.

-As proposed in the NPRM, 115 subpart H of this part applies the same compliance dates (determined primarily by size of public entity) to all of the WCAG 2.1 Level AA success criteria, including live-audio captioning requirements.
+As proposed in the NPRM, {% fn 115 %} subpart H of this part applies the same compliance dates (determined primarily by size of public entity) to all of the WCAG 2.1 Level AA success criteria, including live-audio captioning requirements.
 As stated in § 35.200(b), this provides three years after publication of the final rule for small public entities and special